Show Keyboard Shortcuts

 Anchor Safety advise use of a barrier cream

-Using a barrier cream before donning your gloves can significantly reduce the effect of moisture build-up and any consequential chafing of hands.
-Take a look at our expert insight into Occupational Skincare for more information on how barrier cream can help prevent occupational dermatitis.
+A barrier cream for industrial use, applied before donning your gloves, can significantly reduce the effect of moisture build-up and any consequential chafing of hands.
+Take a look at our expert insight into Occupational Skincare for more information on how an industrial barrier cream for hands can help prevent occupational dermatitis.
 [Read post here]

 Keep injuries down with a Hand Protection Programme